LukaLmelias/yolo/README.md

 ## Running using Docker:
 The only requirement in order to run using docker is of course docker which can be installed following this [instructions](https://docs.docker.com/engine/install/)

+Once docker is installed; follow the following steps to start the app
-git clone this repo
+- git clone this repo

 ```
 $ git clone git@github.com:LukaLmelias/yolo.git
 ```

-Enter into yolo (the created directory)
+- Enter into yolo (the created directory)

 ```
 $ cd yolo
 ```

-Start-up the app using docker compose
+- Start-up the app using docker compose

 ```
 $ docker compose up